-For further information about the Whole School Curriculum at Rosehill School please contact The Curriculum Manager Cheryl Steele (Deputy Head): firstname.lastname@example.org
+For further information about the Whole School Curriculum at Rosehill School please contact The Curriculum Manager Cheryl Steele (Acting Headteacher): firstname.lastname@example.org

 Our Key Aim

-During our summer 2016 curriculum planning phase, we established a 3-Year Curriculum Overview, which enables greater collaboration and interaction at all stages of the teaching and learning process and strengthens cross-curricular links with Fundamental British Values, The Prevent Duty and SMSC.
-Topics are covered on a half-termly basis and set across EYFS – KS3 Long Term Plans.
+During our summer 2017 curriculum planning phase, we reviewed our 3-Year Curriculum Overview, in order to ensure we continue to promote a greater collaboration and interaction at all stages of the teaching and learning process - strengthening cross-curricular links with Fundamental British Values, The Prevent Duty and SMSC.
+Topics are covered on a half-termly basis and set across EYFS – KS4/5 Long Term Plans.

 How are pupils being challenged through the curriculum?

-The whole school curriculum continues to be taught exceptionally well in our schools and this will be evidenced through planned assessment, teaching and learning observations, learning walks and monitoring of outcomes.
-Outcomes of children and learners remains high priority and Teaching staff will evidence this through a broad range for sources; Examples include Records of Achievement, Student Council, Assemblies and Enrichment Awards.
+The whole school curriculum continues to be taught exceptionally well in our school and this will be evidenced through planned assessment, teaching and learning observations, learning walks and monitoring of outcomes.
+Outcomes of children and learners remains high priority and Teaching staff will evidence this through a broad range for sources; Examples include Records of Achievement, Student Council, Assemblies and Gold Awards.